bonsai-rx/docs/articles/scripting-extensions.md

 6. After you are satisfied with your script extension, save the script file and switch back to the Bonsai editor.
 Save the workflow and select `Reload Extensions` from the `Tools` menu.
 All scripts will now be compiled and loaded every time the workflow is opened.

     > [!Warning]
     > Any errors found while compiling the C# scripts will be logged to the black terminal window when the editor reloads.
 Make sure to check for any messages if you cannot use the scripting operators after reloading extensions.
+Be aware that scripting extensions in Bonsai currently use the built-in .NET Framework compiler which only allows for language features up to C# 5.

 ## Adding dependencies to a local extension